 A little more than four years ago (Oct 2014), we decided to invite emerging voices of music to perform in our livingroom - here in the village of Stanstead, Quebec - right smackdab on the border with Vermont.

 We're not a wealthy family in terms of dollars however we understand the value of artists and we wanted to create a network of 'safe' zones for emerging voices where they could perform, reinvent their sound, reconnect with their musical roots - and their audience.

 So we quilted a network of like-minded folks and partnered with B&Bs and inns and bakeries and massage artists and yoga teachers and recording studios and film-makers and storytellers.

-The network grew organically to include almost a dozen venues in Quebec and Vermont and several others in Massachusetts, New Jersey, West Virginia, North Carolina, Tennessee and Vietnam.
+The network grew organically to include micro-venues in Quebec, ontario, Vermont, Massachusetts, New Jersey, maryland, the district of columbia, virginia, West Virginia, North Carolina, & Tennessee.

 We have an educational outreach program - we offer schools without music programs the opportunity to host 'our' artists for an hour-long Songs/Q&A Session on the day of - or morning after a concert at one of our home venues.

 We precede each concert with a dinner.
 These have been grand potluck gatherings and the addition of culinary chaos to the mix seems to appeal to the concept of engaging as many of the artists’ and audience members’ senses as possible.
 So it’s not only the music.
 It’s the show.
 It’s the kitchen.
 It’s the whole unlikely experience.
 We have learned people are never too busy to go to a show they really want to see.
 And they want to experience these concerts.

 Shows start at 7:30 pm and consist of two sets.
 A typical concert winds up (for the audience) at 9:30 pm.
 We picked a starting time which suits the needs of our audience – many of whom travel more than 90 minutes each way to attend these concerts.
 We want to ensure they can get home safely at a decent hour.